danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * Back Button: enable/disable the left back button to return to the Browser
 * Controls Button: enable/disable the right controls button

-If both buttons are disabled, when a scene is run in PdParty with Guided Access enabled, the patch view cannot be exited and the hon-screen home indicator, notifications, and control center are disabled.
-If the physical home button and side buttons are inaccessible, such as when the device is enclosed in a security case, the scene can be presented in a public environment, ie as an art installation.
+If both buttons are disabled, when a scene is run in PdParty with Guided Access enabled, the patch view cannot be exited and the on-screen home indicator, notifications, and control center are disabled.
+If the physical home button and side buttons are inaccessible, such as when the device is enclosed in a security case, the scene can be presented in a public environment, ie. as an art installation.